SarahWelcher/backofthenet/README.md

 ### Returning user goals

+- To be able to play again.
-- To have a leaderboard to compare scores.
+- To be able to log scores on a leaderboard.

 ***